In a blended learning environment, teachers should aim to save time. Using an LMS to create a lesson plan can help.

 In a blended learning environment, where the goal is always to level the playing field and reach every learner, ensuring that your lesson plan is accessible and looks great on any mobile device is critically important.
 Today’s students are digital natives and they expect nothing less than to be able to access online learning experiences wherever, whenever and however they choose.
 Enabling that kind of accessibility will also help you to save more time in the long run so you can spend it on what matters most: using classroom time to interact with your students.

-And here’s an in-depth video on how you can use Lessons:All D2L marks are trademarks of D2L Corporation.
+Check out an in-depth video on how you can use Lessons:All D2L marks are trademarks of D2L Corporation.
 Please visit D2L.com/trademarks for a list of D2L marks.